 During his absence, however, the flyweight division had moved forward.
 Moraes defeated Eugene Toquero in March 2016 to earn a shot at the ONE Interim Flyweight World Championship.
 Five months later, he defeated Tilek Batyrov to capture the interim title.

-Now, Akhmetov will face Moares once again in the main event of ONE: CONQUEST OF KINGS.
+Now, Akhmetov will face Moares once again in the main event of ONE: KINGS & CONQUERORS.
 To prepare for this title rematch and unification bout, he uprooted his entire family, and moved to Phuket, Thailand, where he is working diligently at Tiger Muay Thai.

 This time, “The Kazakh” does not plan to go all five rounds.
 He is looking for the finish, in an effort to permanently define himself as the greatest flyweight in the world.